 Tips for Family Travel to the Little House Sites and Pageants

 The Wilder Pageant in Minnesota is presented west of Walnut Grove on the banks of Plum Creek.
 Laura narrates the story, reflecting on her life in Walnut Grove during the 1870s.
 Viewers gain a deeper understanding of the history surrounding her story, including the simple joys she appreciated and the hardships she overcame.
-Often special guests such as authors, scholars, or the original TV actors will make an appearance.
-The special guest appearances this year (2016) include Karen Grassle (“Ma Ingalls”), Charlotte Stewart (“Miss Beadle”) and author William Anderson.
-Stewart will be speaking about her new memoir Little House in the Hollywood Hills and Anderson about his most recent book The Selected Letters of Laura Ingalls Wilder.
+Often special guests will make an appearance during pageant season, such as Wilder biographers like William Anderson or actors from the TV show.

 Laura Ingalls Wilder, Courtesy of South Dakota Department of Tourism